Hundreds of reviewers agree these cookies are the most delicious almond flour snickerdoodles around! They are crisp, chewy and easy-to-make!

 It is even healthier (with more fiber and protein) than whole wheat flour, and bakes up beautifully.
 In cookies, quick breads, cakes, and muffins it is easier to use than complicated grain-based, gluten-free flour blends.

 These snickerdoodles are absolutely delicious!
-I had high expectations and they did not disappoint.
+I had high expectations for this classic cookie, and the end result did not disappoint.
 They are crispy on the outside and soft in the center.
+They’re the real deal!

 Why You’ll Love This Recipe